 The Lasting Influence of Ancient Greece

-Hirofumi Tanaka, professor in the Department of Kinesiology and Health Education, led 25 students through Athens and Olympia to explore those ancient cities’ connections to modern sport, exercise and fitness.
-Throughout the Exercise and Sport for Health, Fitness and Performance program, students examined how cultural perspectives, physical activity and athletics influence overall lifestyle.
+Hirofumi Tanaka, professor in the Department of Kinesiology and Health Education, led 25 students through Athens and Olympia to deepen their knowledge of the ancient cities’ connections to modern sport, exercise and fitness.
+Throughout the Exercise and Sport for Health, Fitness and Performance program, students gained insight into how cultural perspectives, physical activity and athletics influence overall lifestyle.

 Greece’s distinctive history and culture continue to shape the modern landscape of athletics and spectator sports.
 Throughout the program, Tanaka emphasized the importance of developing global awareness to understand how exercise and sport are experienced in different societies around the world.
 Students studied diverse approaches to athletic training, nutrition and mental preparation, while activities such as a challenging hike up Mount Olympus offered firsthand insight into Greece’s physical culture.